project-robius/book/src/index.md

   * Supports *many* platforms with a set of interchangeable target renderers, including desktop, webapps, static sites, text UIs, liveview, and mobile.
   * Fast and memory-efficient, with perfect lighthouse scores and performance orders of magnitude better than Node or Python.
   * Excellent built-in abstractions for state management.
-  * Easy, familiar styling using vaniall CSS or the CSS framework of your choice, e.g., Tailwind.
+  * Easy, familiar styling using vanilla CSS or the CSS framework of your choice, e.g., Tailwind.

 * [Osiris] is a set of Rust interfaces for developing immersive applications atop a diverse set of operating systems services and platform-specific functionality.
   * Osiris aims to provide Rust apps with an easy canonical way to access platform features like storage, networking, multimedia (video, audio, camera), geolocation, device orientation (accelerometer, gyro), timers & alarms, notifications, clipboard, drag-n-drop, and more.